MLSAKIIT/ForgeTube/README.md

 Use `main.py` for running the image generation on Modal or use `main_local.py` to run Stable diffusion XL Locally.

 ## Troubleshooting
+> [!IMPORTANT]
-1. Make sure all the following folders are updated properly :
+> 1. Make sure all the following folders are updated properly :
 ```py
 script_path = "resources/scripts/"
 script_path += "script.json" # Name of the script file